gordykeene/raspberry-pi-node-red-nixie/README.md

 # Nixie Display Demo

-This Nixie Display Demo is a [Node-RED][nodered] Flow for the [Raspberry Pi][raspberrypi] and [Cathode Creations][cathodecreations] IN-8-2 Nixie board that demonsrates how to control the displays as well the LED illumination.
+This Nixie Display Demo is a [Node-RED][nodered] Flow for the [Raspberry Pi][raspberrypi] and [Cathode Creations][cathodecreations] IN-8-2 Nixie board that demonstrates how to control the displays as well the LED illumination.

 - Demonstrates how inject nodes can be used to update the entire display or to step individual digits in from the left.
 - Provides an example of how to write to the LEDs.